 I want us all to grow more nurturing of our human relationship to the ocean.
-Without the ocean’s ability to continue absorbing carbon dioxide, humans won’t breathe.
+Without the ocean’s ability to continue producing oxygen and absorbing carbon dioxide, humans and other animals won’t breathe.
 So the question remains: how to best create a powerful philosophical and behavioral turning point for others?
-How do I make other people as irritatingly passionate as I am?
+How do I help to make other people as irritatingly passionate as I am?

 Carl Safina claims, “Tell me about anything that’s important to you, anything at all, and I will tell you how it is connected with the ocean.”